truonghm/mlops-backend-example/README.md

 MLFlow UI: [localhost:5000](http://localhost:5000).

 MLFLow is used for experiment tracking and as a model store.
 It is supported by a MySQL db and saves model to a local directory ([`training/artifacts`](training/artifacts)).
+In real MLops system this could be a cloud storage (S3 or GCS).

 ### ETL